DEPARTMENT OF VISUAL & MEDIA ARTS

 Eric Schaefer is a film and media historian who specializes in exploitation film and other marginalized cinemas.
 He is the author of the award-winning "Bold!
 Daring!
 Shocking!
 True!": A History of Exploitation Films, 1919–1959 (Duke University Press), in multiple printings.
 His edited collection, Sex Scene: Media and the Sexual Revolution, was recently published by Duke.

-Dr. Schaefer's essays have been published in Cinema Journal, Film Quarterly, Film History, and other journals and anthologies such as Looking Past the Screen: Case Studies in American Film History and Method (Duke UP), Sleaze Artists: Cinema at the Margins of Taste, Style, and Politics (Duke UP) and American Cinema of the 1960s: Themes and Variations (Rutgers UP), The Wiley-Blackwell History of American Film (Blackwell) and Learning With the Lights Off: Educational Film in the United States (Oxford UP).
+Dr. Schaefer's essays have been published in Cinema Journal, Film History, Film Quarterly, The Moving Image and other journals, and in anthologies including Looking Past the Screen: Case Studies in American Film History and Method (Duke UP), Sleaze Artists: Cinema at the Margins of Taste, Style, and Politics (Duke UP), American Cinema of the 1960s: Themes and Variations (Rutgers UP), The Wiley-Blackwell History of American Film (Blackwell) and Learning With the Lights Off: Educational Film in the United States (Oxford UP).
 His most recent essays appear, or are forthcoming, in The Journal of Scandinavian Cinema, Film History, and Porn Studies.
 He is working on Massacre of Pleasure: A History of Sexploitation Films, 1960–1979 and on a collection of interviews with "adults only" filmmakers.